davdar/latex-magic/README.md

     on the Overleaf side just fine.

 - The `py/magic_sed.py` script looks for sed scripts in `sed/` and applies all of them to all of the `*.tex` files before they are processed by latex.
+The processing is done in-place, and assumes the build is happening in a staged folder that has copies of all of the original files.
+(Which the `Makefile` sets up—see next bullet.)

+- The `Makefile` drives `latexmk` by first copying everything into a `stage` directory, and then running the build locally from there.
+This is also what Overleaf does as they perform every build of the document in a local sandbox.

+- The `with_python_version.sh` script is only used by the `Makefile` and attempts to run the build in an environment that pins the Python version.
+The version is selected to match the one used on Overleaf to maximize the property of "if it works locally then it will work on Overleaf".
+  Note: Overleaf doesn't use this `Makefile` when it builds, it just calls `latexmk` which picks up the `latexmkrc` configuration file.